Pantheon#3 in Best Things To Do in Rome

-Open daily, with abbreviated hours on Sunday, the Pantheon is known for its perfect proportions -- which is amazing, seeing as it was raised in 120 A.D.
-While you're there, you can also pay your respects to Raphael (the artist, not the ninja turtle), as well as Italian kings Victor Emmanuel II and Umberto I, who are all buried there.
+The Pantheon, a former Roman temple and now a present-day church, is known for its perfect proportions, which is amazing, seeing as it was raised in A.D.
+120. While you're there, you can also pay your respects to Raphael, as well as Italian kings Victor Emmanuel II and Umberto I, who are all buried there.

 Recent visitors described this free attraction as a must-see; they also say the Piazza della Rotonda, in which it's located, is a cozy setting for a coffee, pizza slice or gelato.
 Other recommended paying for a tour guide to better understand the ancient history you're seeing.
 Beat the crowds by visiting early in the morning.